TSYS-Merchant/syslog4net/README.md

 <134>1 2014-01-20T13:58:59:08Z MW-DLACHOWICZ.MW.INC ConsoleApp.vshost.exe 10768 - [MW@55555 auth="auth-none" foo="foo-none\]\"" thread-prop="thread prop" EventSeverity="INFO"] Application [ConsoleApp] End
 ```

+#Downloading / Installation

+Currently, Merchant Warehouse’s log4net extension is only available as a source download.
+If you’d like to provide a Nuget package, that'd be very welcome.

+# Contributing

+We love contributions!
+Please send [pull requests](https://help.github.com/articles/using-pull-requests) our way.
+Please include unit tests with all of your pull requests.

-#Getting help
+# Getting help

-You can register bugs and feature requests in the Github Issue Tracker.
-Please consider including the following information when you register a ticket:
+We also love bug reports & feature requests.
+You can file bugs and feature requests in the Github Issue Tracker.
+Please consider including the following information when you file a ticket:
 * What version you're using
 * What command or code you ran
 * What output you saw